haeringer/edinote/data/demo/0_README.md

     sudo chown -R www-data:www-data demo.edinote.org/data

-After installation, restart you web server (e.g. `service apache2 restart` on Ubuntu) and login as user '**admin**' with password '**edinote**'.
+After installation, restart your web server (e.g. `service apache2 restart` on Ubuntu) and login as user '**admin**' with password '**edinote**'.
 After login, change the default password in the user settings.